henryrobbins/dmtools/docs/tutorials/dmtools.rst

 io (input / output)
 -------------------

-The first step in manuipulating images programtically with dmtools is loading in an image.
+The first step in manipulating images programmatically with dmtools is loading in an image.
 This is done using :py:func:`dmtools.io.read_png`.
-Similarly, after manuipulating the image, you can export it to a PNG file with :py:func:`dmtools.io.write_png`.
+Similarly, after manipulating the image, you can export it to a PNG file with :py:func:`dmtools.io.write_png`.
 Here is a short example script with no manipulations.
 Note that this example script assumes that the script ``io_ex.py`` and ``checks_10.png`` are in the same directory.